Now That You’re Out of Quarantine, Don’t Forget Thos Left Behind

 For many caregivers, quarantine is “business as usual.”
 Whether a President or anyone else sets a date when people are safe to come out of hiding doesn’t matter.
 Because, in the world of immunocompromised conditions, quarantine is the state of ordinary life.
 The declaration to stay home and the warning to watch what you do, where you go, and what you touch is unnecessary because those precautions are a way of life to them.
 The President could have used them over the past two months to teach others how to handle being self-isolated safely.
 However, even though they are experts, it doesn’t make what they do any more comfortable.

-Medical Conditions at High Risk is the possibility of loss or injury; someone or something that creates or suggests a hazard. for Social Interaction
+Medical Conditions at High Risk for Social Interaction

 Immunocompromised and autoimmune conditions are just two of many illnesses that face potential life-threatening consequences if they encounter individuals with diseases spread through touch, droplet, or airborne transmission.
 Those with immunocompromised conditions are particularly vulnerable because they have limited or no defense against enemy invasions by bacteria and viruses.
 A person with an autoimmune disease responds with an immunity defense.
 However, once they get the cold or flu, their body attacks itself, believing that it has become an enemy.
 The self-attack makes the individual much sicker and their underlying condition worse.
 Therefore, they must remain isolated from others continuing with the social distancing experienced by everyone over the past two months.